Spotlight: Sandra Sider, Artist, Critic and Curator

 In the past decade, I have been doing more hand embroidery as the actual quilting, which causes interesting texture as the quilt progresses.
-In 2018, I learned how to do free-motion quilting and bought a Juki sewing machine to develop that skill.
+In 2018, I learned how to do free-motion quilting, then bought a Juki sewing machine to develop that skill.
 I am toying with the idea of layering embroidery over free-motion stitching in my next piece.

 There are various ways to print images on fabric.
-What is it about the cyanotype process intrigues you?
+So what is it about the cyanotype process intrigues you?

 Blue is my favorite color—but of course cyanotype can be printed in many colors, depending on the colors of the fabrics.
 Cyanotype (which means “blue print”) is one of the oldest and less toxic ways to imbue a piece of fabric or paper with permanent color.

 Also, I feel a historic connection with Anna Atkins, an English woman who published images in the mid-19th century of sun-printed cyanotypes depicting photograms of algae and other plants.
 Photograms (actual objects directly printed) are magical to me, with the sunlight almost caressing the object being printed.
 Finally, dealing with cyanotype being applied to large pieces of fabric can now be done commercially.
 I have used the company Blueprints on Fabric for many years.